simonsobs/so_pysm_models/README.md

     sky.cib(21.) # compute emission at 21 GHz in uK_RJ

 it is also included in the total emission when you observe the PySM sky with an instrument, optionally with beam and bandpass

+To create a sky with only the new component, you can initialize a empty PySM sky:

+    sky = pysm.Sky()
+    sky.add_component("cib", cib)

 ## Example notebook

 * [Full example notebook](https://gist.github.com/zonca/08751497b040ec9d62ff5175573c786e)